 Prince was gone.

-Momma went back to work and I didn’t see her much for the next couple days.
-She picked up a few extra shifts, probably trying to make up some of the money we’d lost.
 But, it wouldn’t matter.
-If Momma makes $500, Daddy will spent that $500 in the bank and put another $500 on a credit card.
-He’ll say that he needs something around the farm—a new tool or part for the tractor.
-And, he’ll need more beer and cigarettes.
+If Momma made $500, Daddy would spend that $500 in the bank and put another $500 on a credit card.
+He’d say that he needs something around the farm — a new tool or part for the tractor.
+And, he’d need more beer and cigarettes.

 I want to be mad at him.
 At both of them.
 For spending more money than we have.
 But, I don’t know if that’s even fair or true.
 It’d be easy to say, “Just work out a budget and stick to it.”
 But, how do convince people who have no money to just get by with less?
 Zero divided by anything is still zero.
 And, when Momma works all the time and Daddy does finally go out in to the pasture and bales hay, don’t they deserve to enjoy a little bit of it too?
-And, Daddy’s not just buying for himself—when he’s in a mood, he buys for us, too.
+And, Daddy’s not just buying for himself — when he’s in a mood, he buys for us, too.
 I can already hear myself justify it: If the money is going to be gone tomorrow anyways, shouldn’t we enjoy a little bit of it now while we can?
 Is a new sweater or a new pair of earrings too much to ask when we say no all the other days of the year?

 This is all I could think about, and I spent the rest of the week in my room.
-Abby would try to coax me out every once in a while to watch television or play a board game.
+Annie would try to coax me out every once in a while to watch television or play a board game.
 But, I wasn’t in the mood.
 It felt like everything that was good and possible had died with Prince.

 Leave a comment